Marija-Kov/Workout-Mate/README.md

 ## Adding components to the page

-Home page renders instances of WorkoutDetails component and passes all the workout model/request body properties to it as props.
+Home page fetches the data and renders instances of WorkoutDetails component and passes all the workout model/request body properties to it as props.

 ### Input Form

-Input form maintains a state for each input name that corresponds to a request body property.
+Input form is rendered on the Home page and maintains a state for each input name that corresponds to a request body property.

 The states are reset on every input change and once handleSubmit is triggered:

-1) all states are stored inside workout object;
+1) all states are stored inside workout object (mimicking the workout model);
 2) the existing data/workouts are fetched, the interaction with the backend happens;
 3) workout object is turned into JSON and stored as the request body;
 4) POST method is used to add the new object to the array of existing objects;